zhangwei03020915/abp/docs/en/tutorials/modular-crm/part-05.md

 ![abp-studio-solution-runner-graph-build](images/abp-studio-solution-runner-graph-build.png)

 We've performed a graph build since we've made a change on a module, and more than building the main application is needed. *Graph Build* command also builds the depended modules if necessary.
-Alternatively, you could build the Ordering module first (on ABP Studio or your IDE), then right-click the `ModularCrm.Web` application and select the *Run* -> *Build & Start*.
+Alternatively, you could build the Ordering module first (on ABP Studio or your IDE).
 This approach can be faster if you have too many modules and you make a change in one of the modules.
-Now you can run the application by right-clicking the `ModularCrm.Web` application and selecting the *Run* -> *Start* command.
+Now you can run the application by right-clicking the `ModularCrm.Web` application and selecting the *Start* command.

 ![abp-studio-browser-orders-menu-item](images/abp-studio-browser-orders-menu-item.png)